 A property was located on South New Hope Road in Belmont, which was owned by the Wesleyan District, who'd elected to close the church that summer.
 A lease agreement was established in Fall 2015 for $750/month.
 Renovations began immediately by people who had been led to help launch the Lake Wylie campus, as well as group of men from PBC called "Helping Hands."

-Renovations were complete on August 5, 2016, and the Lake Wylie campus' first official gathering as a church body was on August 14, 2016, with 171 people in attendance.
+Renovations were complete on August 5, 2016, and the Lake Wylie campus' first official gathering as a church body was on August 14, 2016.
 Parkwood Baptist approved the autonomy plan for Seven Oaks on February 12, 2017, and later that year, on October 1, 2017, an outdoor service was held as the church celebrated the first day as Seven Oaks Church.

 On March 31, 2019, the Seven Oaks' membership voted to pay off the remaining balance of the 21-acre property.